tyclipso/seo-ninja/README.md

 Install
 -------

-Drop bookmarklet link to your bookmarks bar.
+Go to [this site](https://updates.tyclipso.net/bookmarklets/seo-ninja/) and drop bookmarklet link to your bookmarks bar.

 Audit criteria